 After ten editions at the same time as the Jaarbeurs titles GEVEL and BOUWBEURS, Materia took an important step forward in its growth strategy in 2017 by ending its collaboration with Jaarbeurs.
 Van Oostveen at the time: “The co-location of Material Xperience with GEVEL and Bouwbeurs has contributed to the success of our exhibition in the construction and architecture sector.
 However, it also limited us in bringing together the right target groups.
 From a stand-alone position, we can focus more on quality and broadening our formula.”

-The widening of the formula with 4 new sectors (Products, Graphic & Packaging, Fashion & Workwear & Mobility) has been positively received by both the visitor and exhibitor, giving Material Xperience the right to call itself the largest multisectoral materials fair in the world.
+The widening of the formula with 4 new sectors (Products, Graphic & Packaging, Fashion & Workwear & Mobility) has been positively received by both the visitor and exhibitor, giving Material Xperience the right to call itself the leading material innovation event for R&D and design professionals.

 MaterialDistrict Rotterdam 2019

 From 12 – 14 March 2019, the 14th edition of the now popular materials exhibition MaterialDistrict Rotterdam will take place in Rotterdam Ahoy.